ebi-gene-expression-group/index-gxa/README.md

 export SOLR_PASS=<new-pass>
 ```

-To use default auth in a new solr cloud instance, upload `test/security.json` to ZK as shown in the `Setup auth` part of the `run_tests_in_containers.sh`.
+To use default auth in a new SolrCloud instance, upload `test/security.json` to ZK as shown in the `Setup auth` part of the [run_tests_in_containers.sh](run_tests_in_containers.sh).
 To setup users in a production setting the script [create-users.sh](bin/create-users.sh) will receive two set of users:

 ```
 ADMIN_USER=<admin-username>